abiskar12345/privacy-policy/README.md

 - Follows industry best practices for data protection
 - Regular reviews to ensure ongoing compliance

-## By installing this extension you will be accepting our privacy and policy
+## By installing this extension you will agree our privacy and policy